PostHog/posthog.com/contents/blog/product-market-fit-game.md

 //TODO: Graphic for level here

 Start by solving a problem you've had yourself.
-It needs to be a problem you've _actually tried to solve_, otherwise it can't be a significant problem.
+It needs to be a problem you've _both had, and actually tried to solve_, otherwise it can't be a significant problem.

 The type of idea, _and_ thus the types of users you are targeting, will greatly influence your life.
 I recommend trying out a bunch of ideas _and then_ figuring out what you like and why.